intellij-dlanguage/intellij-dlanguage/README.md

 also see this document for getting the environment setup: [plugin development](https://confluence.jetbrains.com/display/IDEADEV/PluginDevelopment)

-this one is also helpful: [make a pluing in less than 30 mins](http://bjorn.tipling.com/how-to-make-an-intellij-idea-plugin-in-30-minutes)
+this one is also helpful: [make a plugin in less than 30 mins](http://bjorn.tipling.com/how-to-make-an-intellij-idea-plugin-in-30-minutes)
 ### Setup

 1. Download and install the community edition of intellij - [here](https://www.jetbrains.com/idea/download/)